The Bad Bunny Super Bowl is upon us.

 Instagram content

-What has Bad Bunny said?
+What has Bad Bunny said about the performance?

 Who will Bad Bunny bring out as guests?